atsyplenkov/geosx/README.md

 simplicity and lightweightness.
 I originally put this package together for my own projects, collecting handy functions I kept reusing.

-> [!NOTE] This package is still in development and API is subject to
+> [!note]
-> change.
+> This package is still in development and API is subject to change.

 ## Installation